andreicaus33/Propaganda_Accusations_Code/README.md

 # Propaganda_Accusations_Code

-Replication materials for my MA thesis on the use of "propaganda" as a political accusation in Romanian Senate and Chamber of Deputies debates.
+Replication materials for my BSc thesis on the use of "propaganda" as a political accusation in Romanian Senate and Chamber of Deputies debates.

 ## Contents